kyryl-bogach/url-shortener/README.md

 ---

-**NOTE:** This is a development configuration where the react app is being served by a separate container.
-We would also want to create a production version where we build a static version of the react site and serve it with something like nginx.
+**NOTE:** The default configuration is a development environment.
+Use `client/Dockerfile.production` to a production environment.
+Bear in mind that, in order to do this, the ports of the `react-app` image of the `docker-compose.yml` should be `80:80`.